Objective of the Master of Business Administration in Professional Accountancy

 Internal Program Transfer

 Students admitted to one of the MS business programs who choose to transfer to the Flex MBA program must have successfully completed 18 credits of graduate course work in the MS program they have been admitted and meet the admission requirements of the MBA program.

 Transfer of Credit

-Opportunities to transfer credit from other institutions into the MBA program are extremely limited, and only course work completed at AACSB-accredited schools will be considered.
-A maximum of 9 semester hours beyond the core competency levels will be considered for transfer credit.
-Graduate transfer credit in this program is always limited to ensure that a minimum of 30 post-core competency credits are taken in-residence.
+Opportunities to transfer credit from other institutions into the MBA program are limited, and only course work completed at AACSB-accredited schools will be considered.
+A maximum of 9 semester hours of core competency level will be considered for transfer credit.
+Graduate transfer credit in this program is always limited to ensure that a minimum of 27 core competency and higher-level credits are taken in-residence.

 Statute of Limitation